-Council's will have developed and adopted a Community Vision, Financial Plan, Revenue and Rating Plan and other elements of the framework and will likely be working on developing an Asset Plan.
+Council's will have developed and adopted a Community Vision, Financial Plan, Revenue and Rating Plan and Asset Plan.
 Where possible the links to these documents and how they interact with the current budget should be made clear.

-The Council Plan, Financial Plan, Revenue and Rating Plan, Workforce Plan, Budget and Annual Report (containing Audited Statements) are statutory requirements.
+The Council Plan, Financial Plan, Revenue and Rating Plan, Asset Plan, Workforce Plan, Budget and Annual Report (containing Audited Statements) are statutory requirements.

+Council's purpose

-Council's burpose G4 This section describes the vision, mission and values of the Council as set out in its Community Vision and Council Plan.
+This section describes the vision, mission and values of the Council as set out in its Community Vision and Council Plan.
 Councils in the inaugural year of the Local Government Act 2020 developed a Community Vision and Council Plan in line with their own community engagement policies.
 This section should reflect the details from those plans, including any updates if applicable.

+Strategic objectives

-Strategic c bjectives G5 This section provides an overview of the strategic objectives listed in the Council Plan to support the achievement of the Community Vision.
+This section provides an overview of the strategic objectives listed in the Council Plan to support the achievement of the Community Vision.
 A description is provided to allow the reader to understand each objective.
 The section should detail each strategic objective and include a brief overview.

-Services a nd initiatives and service performance outcome indicators G6 The purpose of the services, initiatives and service performance outcome indicators section is to show the strategic objectives and key strategies included in the Council Plan and how these will be translated into services delivered, initiatives and major initiatives undertaken in the forthcoming year.
+Services and initiatives and service performance outcome indicators

+- 1. The purpose of the services, initiatives and service performance outcome indicators section is to show the strategic objectives and key strategies included in the Council Plan and how these will be translated into services delivered, initiatives and major initiatives undertaken in the forthcoming year.
 This enables the reader to obtain an understanding as to how income and expenditure levels are set and then how rating levels are determined.
-As a minimum this section should include the following: a.
-Services, initiatives and major initiatives b.
-Service performance outcome indicators c.
+As a minimum this section should include the following: - a.
+Services, initiatives and major initiatives - b.
+Service performance outcome indicators - c.
 Reconciliation with budgeted operating result.

 Section 94(2)(b) of the Act requires the budget to contain a general description of the services and initiatives to be funded in the budget.
 A statement as to how the services and initiatives will contribute to achieving the strategic objectives specified in the Council Plan would provide the reader clarity on how revenue is allocated towards achieving the Community Vision and Council Plan.
-Section 94(2)(c) of the Act requires that the budget must also include major initiatives, being initiatives identified
+Section 94(2)(c) of the Act requires that the budget must also include major initiatives, being initiatives identified by the Council as priorities in the Council Plan, to be undertaken during each financial year.
+This section complies with these requirements and sets out what the council believes are the services, initiatives and major initiatives that will be achieved in line with the Council Plan.

-2. The services delivered by council are those undertaken to meet the needs of the community as reflected in the Council Plan.
+- 2. The services delivered by council are those undertaken to meet the needs of the community as reflected in the Council Plan.
 They tend to be ongoing in nature and have internal and external customers.
 It will be important that this section does not become a list of all services delivered by the council, since this level of disclosure would not be useful to the readers.
 It is recommended that the services be described at a level which gives the reader a good understanding (but not detailed) of the services undertaken by council.
 The services should be grouped under the relevant strategic objective (Council Plan) to which they relate to show the linkage between the budget services and the Council Plan.
 For example, a typical council may aggregate its services into the following categories:

+- Planning

+- Building

+- Roads and parking

+- Community services

+- Waste management

+- Recreation and culture, and

+- Emergency management.